Ronin15/Armadillo_Madness_C3/README.md

     Hard Drive: SSD or better for optimal performance 100MB required.

-    Mobile and controller support will come later if demand is there.
+    Mobile support will come later if demand is there.

 Game Summary